-Filers: They come with seperate compartments so you can easily organize by type, store, date, etc. You can find these for as little as $1.00 in the Target Dollar bins on occasion.
+Filers: Coupon filers, like these on Amazon.com, come with separate compartments so you can easily organize by type of coupon, store, date, or whatever works best for you.
+You can find these for as little as $1.00 in the Target Dollar bins on occasion.
+This is how I started to organize my coupons.
+I carried one for groceries, one for baby/kids products, and one for everything else.

 Here are some important tips to remember to keep your coupons organized: